ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 for use with SRTP.

-ZRTP {{?RFC6189}} is an alternative key agreement and identity management protocols for SRTP.
+ZRTP {{?RFC6189}} is an alternative key agreement and identity management protocol for SRTP.
 ZRTP Key agreement is performed using a Diffie-Hellman key exchange that runs on the media path.
 This generates a shared secret that is then used to generate the master key and salt for SRTP.